-Based upon the collated data, the present writer is forced to reverse his previous assumptions regarding the development and restoration/preservation of the Byzantine Textform in this sense: although textual transmission itself is a process, it appears that, for the most part, the lines of transmission remained separate, with relatively little mixture occurring or becoming perpetuated. . . .
+Based upon the collated data, the present writer is forced to reverse his previous assumptions regarding the development and restoration/preservation of the Byzantine Textform in this sense: although textual transmission itself is a process, it appears that, for the most part, the lines of transmission remained separate, with relatively little mixture occurring or becoming perpetuated...

-Certainly, all the types of PA text are distinct, and reflect a long line of transmission and preservation in their separate integrities. . . .
+Certainly, all the types of PA text are distinct, and reflect a long line of transmission and preservation in their separate integrities...

-It thus appears that the Byzantine minuscule MSS preserve lines of transmission which are not only independent but which of necessity had their origin at a time well before the 9th century.
+It thus appears that the Byzantine minuscule MSS preserve lines of transmission which are not only independent but which of necessity had their origin at a time well before the 9^{th} century.
+1

 Fair enough.
-If $\mathbf{K}^{\mathbf{r}}$ ( $\mathbf{M}^{7}$ ) was preserved in its 'separate integrity' during 'a long line of transmission' then it would have to have its origin 'at a time well before the 9th century'.
-Besides the witness of 35, Robinson's collations demonstrate that minuscule 1166 and lectionary 139, both of the X century, reflect $\mathbf{K}^{\mathbf{r}}$ .
-If they are copies, not new creations, then their exemplars had to be older, and so on.
-Without adducing any further evidence, it seems fair to say that $\mathbf{K}^{\mathbf{r}}$ must have existed already in the IX century, if not the VIII.
+If \mathbf{K}^r (\mathbf{M}^7) was preserved in its 'separate integrity' during 'a long line of transmission' then it would have to have its origin 'at a time well before the 9^{th} century'.
+Besides the witness of 35, Robinson's collations demonstrate that minuscule 1166 and lectionary 139, both of the \mathbf{X} century, reflect \mathbf{K}^r .
+If they are copies, not new creations, then their exemplars had to be older, and texts that reflect recensional activity beginning generally in the 12th century (perhaps with 11th century base exemplars, but nothing earlier)."
+[Assuming that he was sincere when he wrote that article, I wonder what new evidence came his way that caused him to change his mind-his language there is certainly plain enough.
+Further, I had a copy of his collations in my hand for two months, spending much of that time poring over them, and saw no reason to question his conclusions in the Nov., 1998 article.]